April 21, 2011

 Premises Liability Action / Negligence

-ORLANDO, Fla. – Quintairos, Prieto, Wood & Boyer, P.A.
-(QPWB) Orlando office partners Jade M. Gummer and Michele D. Morales obtained a defense verdict on behalf of their client, a 400-unit apartment complex.
+ORLANDO, Fla. – Jade M. Gummer, a partner at Quintairos, Prieto, Wood & Boyer, P.A.
+(QPWB), obtained a defense verdict on behalf of a 400-unit apartment complex.
 The plaintiff, a 22-year-old University of Central Florida student/athlete, was a visitor of the apartment complex when he fell from a second floor balcony sustaining serious lower lumbar and neck injuries.

 The plaintiffs alleged that the injuries were proximately caused by the defendant’s negligence in failing to maintain and inspect the stairwell, thus creating a dangerous condition.
 The plaintiff argued that the stairwells and railings had become unstable from the effects of rotting wood, present throughout the rundown, 30-year-old building; and that a large piece of railing was missing from the stairwell.
 As a result, the stairwell railing collapsed when the plaintiff leaned on it for support.